-Did you buy a new home in 2015?
+Did you buy a new home in 2015 in Washington, DC?
 If so, the last thing you want to worry about in the new year is your 2016 tax burden.
 As a property owner there are real estate tax deductions that can help save you money.

 This past summer the Senate by partisan committee approved tax extenders that included collecting tax related deductions and credits- giving tax payers a tax break through the end of the new year if the bill fully passes.
 Amendments to this bill can change what you owe come April.
 Let’s talk about the tax credits and breaks that you could quite possibly be benefiting from.